Garfius/tintty/README.md

 Uses frameBuffer sprite and circular buffer to process input and output data, refreshes when idle, see snappyMillisLimit.

-Tested at 9600 baud pretty ok.
+Tested at 57600 baud ok.

 ![using the Arduino-based console with touchscreen stylus](tintty-v2-usage-preview.jpg)